 So if you are looking for a water catchment system that is meant only to water your lawn or garden then this one should do the trick.
 It isn’t a big system but for basic use, it should be just fine.

 This rain barrel is made out of a trash can.
 Therefore, it is pretty inexpensive to make.
 And according to the site, it works better than most.
 It looks very easy to build too.

-So if you want to collect your own rainwater but are also on a budget then consider this option.
+So if you want to do your own rainwater harvesting but are also on a budget then consider this option.
 It looks pretty good from a visual standpoint too.
 So this option equates to functional and pleasant to look at.
 You can’t go wrong with those classifications.

 7. The Medium Sized Rain Water Collection System

 This is not your average backyard system.
 Nor is it something everyone would probably even want.
 But if you live on a larger piece of land and need ample amount of water to keep your livestock or garden going then this system would certainly be helpful.